hipe/tmx/snag/doc/issues/038/the-manifest-narrative.md

 the horizontal rule divides the old from the new.

 ## objective

-we fill a bit overwhelmed with a bit more than halfway to go in our grand rewrite, not being very sure of the right steps to take, or where all of the components *should* fit together.
+we feel a bit overwhelmed with a bit more than halfway to go in our grand rewrite, not being very sure of the right steps to take, or where all of the components *should* fit together.
 SO:

 we will attempt "the 5-phase action spike technique". below is phase 1. but first:

 ## pre-planning